-NOTICE OF 1996 ANNUAL MEETING
+NOTICE OF 1997 ANNUAL MEETING

-The Annual Meeting of the Shareholders of Gentex Corporation, a Michigan corporation, will be held at the Amway Grand Plaza Hotel, Pearl at Monroe, Grand Rapids, Michigan, on Thursday, May 9, 1996, at 4:30 p.m.
-E.S.T., for the following purposes:
+The Annual Meeting of the Shareholders of Gentex Corporation, a Michigan corporation, will be held at the Amway Grand Plaza Hotel, Pearl at Monroe, Grand Rapids, Michigan, on Thursday, May 15, 1997, at 4:30 p.m.
+E.S.T., for the

-- 1. To elect three directors as set forth in the Proxy Statement. - 2.
-To act upon a proposal to amend the Articles of Incorporation to increase the authorized shares of common stock. - To transact any other business that may properly come before the meeting.
+- 1. To elect three directors as set forth in the Proxy Statement. - To transact any other business that may properly come before the meeting.

-Shareholders of record as of the close of business on March 22, 1996, are entitled to notice of, and to vote at the meeting.
+Shareholders of record as of the close of business on March 21, 1997, are entitled to notice of, and to vote at the meeting.
 You are requested to sign, date, and return the accompanying Proxy in the enclosed, self-addressed envelope, regardless of whether you expect to attend the meeting in person.
 You may withdraw your Proxy at the meeting if you are present and desire to vote your shares in person.